 Many universities across Canada and abroad will provide credit recognition for your diploma studies at Loyalist.
 The following is a list of agreements that are currently in place.
 There are many more options, and new agreements are added annually.
 Contact your university of choice to make individual arrangements.

-- Athabasca University – Bachelor of Professional Arts in Human Services or Bachelor of Science in Human Science
+- Athabasca University – Bach.
+Professional Arts in Human Services; B.Sc.
+Human Science

-- Brock University – Bachelor of Recreation and Leisure Studies
+- Brock University – Bach.
+Recreation and Leisure Studies

 How much will it cost?